-No amendments are proposed to address these areas that have been remanded back to the Planning Commission for further consideration.
-Rather, upon recommendation of these additional items, the City Commission will consider these requests and determine the appropriate course of action.
+No amendments are proposed to address these areas retained further consideration.
+Rather, upon after receiving a recommendation from the Planning Commission, as appropriate, the City Commission will consider these requests and determine the appropriate course of action.

 The color table on the next page summarizes the proposed new residential uses for each of the zoning districts.